The 9 Best Ways to Test Blood Sugar Levels

 Oral Glucose Tolerance Test (OGTT):

 This test measures an individual’s response to a glucose load.
-They are instructed to fast in a similar way to the FPG and then they are given a measured dose of glucose (75g for adults) to consume within 5 minutes and the blood is measured both immediately after the drink is finished and 2 hours afterwards.
-The 2 hour measurement is major recording.
+They are instructed to fast in a similar way to the FPG and then they are given a measured dose of glucose (75g for adults) to consume within 5 minutes and the blood is measured both immediately after the drink is finished and 2 hours afterward.
+The 2 hour measurement is a major recording.

 Normal OGTT levels should be under 140 mg/dl although most functional medicine doctors want to see them under 120 mg/dl.
 The pre-diabetic range is from 140-200 mg/dl and over 200 mg/dl is considered diabetic.